fabioono25/design-patterns/README.md

 >
 > The idea is to build structures of objects in the form of trees that contain both compositions of objects and individual
 >
+> Composite pattern makes sense only when objects structures can be represented as a tree.
+>
+> OCP applied, where you can introduce a new element types into the application without breaking the existing code.
 >

 ### Model